About the ordinance

 The ordinance requires any landlord planning to convert a property with four or more residential units into condominiums or a cooperative to secure a:

-- Conversion Plan from the Department of Neighborhood Development, and
+- Conversion Plan from the Mayor's Office of Housing, and

 - Conversion Permit from the Inspectional Services Department.